-can greatly improve your quality of life.
+Basement remodeling can improve your quality of life.
 But it’s important that you plan ahead for everything that needs to happen during your project.
-One of the benefits of hiring a basement remodeling contractor is that you can avoid some of the most common mistakes.
+One of the benefits of hiring a contractor is that you can avoid some of the most common mistakes.

-Here are 4 mistakes you should avoid during basement remodeling.
+Here are four mistakes we see homeowners make during basement remodeling.

 A basement remodel is a huge undertaking.
-That’s why we recommend you hire a basement remodeling contractor before getting started.
-Our team would be more than happy to help you plan and carry out your remodel so you can enjoy the basement of your dreams!
+That’s why we recommend you hire a basement contractor before getting started.

 One of the first things you’ll need to do is see if you need any special permits.
 You’ll also need to check the local building codes and regulations for your area.
 This will save you so many headaches in the future.